uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 We can observe that the law holds quite good from a general perspective i.e. the compressive strengths decreases with the increase in the w/c ratio but doesn't hold true on a case by case basis.
 This is understandable since there are a number of other factors that also influnce the strength.

  In the below sub sections, we try to analyze the effects of various other ingredients on the compressive strength of concrete.

+### Superplasticizer
+ Superplasticizers are powerful water reducers that enable an increase in the ultimate stress of concrete by decreasing the w/c ratio, a decrease in the cement content while maintaining the same range of strength or workability, an increase in concrete compacity, and other effects.[@{https://www.sciencedirect.com/science/article/pii/S0958946512001369}],

+An important component of most modern concrete mixes, water reducers improve the workability of wet concrete while decreasing the amount of water used in the mix.
+Superplasticizers decrease the water-cement ratio while providing such benefits as increased density and improved bond strength.

 ### Blast Furnace Slag